Worklytics/psoxy/docs/sources/google-workspace/google-workspace.md

 # Google Workspace

-Google Workspace sources can be setup via terraform, using modules found in our GitHub repo.
+Google Workspace sources can be setup via Terraform, using modules found in our GitHub repo.
 These are included in the examples found in `[infra/examples/](../../infra/examples).

 ##